ceph/ceph/doc/start/hardware-recommendations.rst

 a drive rated for 0.3 Drive Writes Per Day (DWPD or equivalent) may be fine for OSDs dedicated to certain types of sequentially-written read-mostly data, but are not a good choice for Ceph Monitor duty.
-Enterprise-class SSDs are best for Ceph:  they almost always feature power less protection (PLP) and do not suffer the dramatic cliffing that client (desktop) models may experience.
+Enterprise-class SSDs are best for Ceph:  they almost always feature power loss protection (PLP) and do not suffer the dramatic cliffing that client (desktop) models may experience.

 When using a single (or mirrored pair) SSD for both operating system boot